filecoin-project/lotus-docs/content/en/storage-providers/operate/lotus-miner-cli.md

 DESCRIPTION:
    Sectors can be stored across many filesystem paths.
 These commands provide ways to manage the storage the miner will used to store sectors long term for proving (references as 'store') as well as how sectors will be stored while moving through the sealing pipeline (references as 'seal').

 COMMANDS:
-   attach   attach local storage path list     list local storage paths find     find sector in the storage system cleanup  trigger cleanup actions help, h  Shows a list of commands or help for one command
+   attach   attach local storage path list     list local storage paths find     find sector in the storage system cleanup  trigger cleanup actions locks    show active sector locks help, h  Shows a list of commands or help for one command

 OPTIONS:
-   --help, -h     show help (default: false) --version, -v  print the version (default: false)
+   --help, -h  show help (default: false)

 ```